Each property that receives a service from Yarra Valley Water has a connection to the water and sewer mains.

 Private water mains

-Private Water Mains services are those water supply pipeline extensions which have been built by customers in the past.
+Private water mains are water pipe extensions which have been built by customers in the past.
 They usually do not meet Yarra Valley Water's water reticulation pipe standard and as they are private services, they are the responsibility of the property owners that they service.

 Sewer main responsibilities